-Array manipulation functions perform basic operations on array data, such as adding elements, removing elements, and searching for elements.
-They return the array data after the operations.
-OceanBase Database supports the following array manipulation functions: array_append(), array_distinct(), array_remove(), cardinality(), element_at(), string_to_array(), array_agg(), and unnest().
+Array functions perform basic operations on input array data, such as adding elements, removing elements, and searching for elements, and return the modified array data.
+OceanBase Database supports the following array functions: array_append(), arrar_distinct(), array_remove(), cardinality(), element_at(), string_to_array(), array_agg(), unnest(), split(), and contains().

 array_append

-The array_append() function appends a specified element to a target array.
-The syntax is as follows:
+The array_append() function appends a specified element to the target array.
+Syntax:

 array_append(arr1, element)

-arr1is a base array,elementmust be a basic data type supported by arrays, such as Tinyint, Smallint, Int, Bigint, Float, Double, or VarChar. - If
+arr1is a base array,elementmust be a base type supported by arrays, such as Tinyint, Smallint, Int, Bigint, Float, Double, or VarChar. - When

-arr1is a nested array,elementmust be an array whose nesting level is the same as that of the subarrays ofarr1.
+arr1is a nested array,elementmust be an array with the same number of nesting levels as the subarrays ofarr1.

 Here are some examples: